casperious/DP_MSQNet/README.md

 ```
 Computer Science Department, University at Albany – SUNY
 ```
+This is the formal implementation of paper "DUAL-PHASE MSQNET FOR SPECIES-SPECIFIC ANIMAL ACTIVITY RECOGNITION" which is accepted at ICME 2024 GC-MMVRAC workshop.
 Our experient was done on A100 GPU with CUDA
 ## 1 Module I: Animal Identification

 ## 1.1 Data Preparation